dave/wasmgo/README.md

   The URL of the page on jsgo.io (deploy command output only).

 * *Script*
-  To load and execute a WASM binary, a some JS bootstap code is required.
+  To load and execute a WASM binary, a some JS bootstrap code is required.
 The wasmgo command uses a minified version of the [example in the official Go repo](https://github.com/golang/go/blob/master/misc/wasm/wasm_exec.js).
   The URL of this script is the `Script` template variable.